EdgeFirstAI/documentation/docs/discrete/datasets/uploading_images_to_studio.md

 <figcaption>Dataset Import</figcaption>
 </figure>

-Click on "Click to select images".
+Click on "select files".
 This will bring up the option to specify the location of the files.

 <figure markdown="span">
 ![Android Mobile Media Picker](../../getting_started/assets/workflows/mobile-media-picker.jpg){ align=center }
 <figcaption>Android Mobile Media Picker</figcaption>
 </figure>

-In my current setup, I have selected "Media Picker" from the options above and then I have multi-selected the images I want to import by press and hold on a single image to enable multi-select.
+In my current setup, I have selected "Photos & Videos" from the options above and then I have multi-selected the images I want to import by press and hold on a single image to enable multi-select.
 To import, I pressed "Select".

 <figure markdown="span">
 ![Android Multi-select Images](../../getting_started/assets/workflows/mobile-multi-select-images.jpg){ align=center }